onnx/models/models/image_classification/squeezenet/README.md

 ### Output
-The model outputs image scores for each of the [1000 classes of ImageNet](../../synset.txt).
+The model outputs image scores for each of the [1000 classes of ImageNet](../synset.txt).

 ### Postprocessing
-The post-processing involves calculating the softmax probablility scores for each classes and sorting them to report the most probable classes
+The post-processing involves calculating the softmax probablility scores for each classes and sorting them to report the most probable classes.

 ```bash
 def postprocess(scores):